KovnaTheCute/TevliarSetting/Tevliar Setting/City Notes.md

 - Those that are not immediately killed are put into brutal slavery by Thri-Kreen Psyon's, elite members of Thri-Kreen society that can communicate through telepathy.
 Being the only ones that can communicate effectively with non Thri-Kreen humanoids they are the ones who control all information flow between the outside world and the desert.

 ## [[Obelisk]]
-- The main secret research facility of [[Nokk]],  on of the legendary hero's
+- The main secret research facility of [[Nokk]],  one of the legendary hero's that ascended to become an arch-lich.
+The Obelisk is a massive necrotic infused adamantine tower, it's the most secure location on the continent as even the gods are unable to affect it in any meaningful way.
+- Located on an island to the east of the continent, very little civilization exists around it and the small amount that does is horridly mutated and genetically ravaged.
+They worship the obelisk as a god and ritualistically slaughter all those that disagree.
+- The obelisk is a treasure trove for researchers, very few know it exists however being accepted in is an honor among the top brass of Wizandras Collef